• Skip to primary navigation

 In terms of flavor, plum tomatoes are not as intense as sun-dried tomatoes, so you may want to add additional seasonings to your dish.

-• Key Characteristics: Fresh plum tomatoes provide a juicy and vibrant flavor with a slightly acidic taste.
+• Key Characteristics: Fresh plum tomatoes provide a juicy and bright flavor with a slightly acidic taste.
 They are excellent for salads, sauces, and salsas, adding freshness to dishes.

 • Proper Ratio: Use an equal amount of fresh plum tomatoes as a substitute for sun-dried tomatoes.
 Adjust the seasoning and cooking time as needed.